concordion/cubano/cubano-webdriver-manager/src/main/javadoc/overview.md

 For older browsers (version 47 and below) set this property to true, for newer browsers set this to false (default).

+##### firefox.disable.logs

+Firefox is now logging screeds of debug entries and currently have a bug that prevents reducing the log level - this blocks all logging by firefox and geckoDriver.

+Defaults to true.
+If you're having problems starting Firefox set this to false to help track down the cause.

 ##### firefox.exe

 Specify the location of browser if your firefox installation path is not automatically discoverable, eg: